444B/Amit4Linux/section_0x01-History_of_computing/README.md

 ## Progression
 ### Learning Outcomes
 - Understanding the concept of abstraction within computing and Tech
-- The be familiar with Linux and what makes it unique
+- To be familiar with Linux and what makes it unique
 ### Tasks